Background pattern

 Sodium hydroxide 1N, 4% (for pH adjustment)

-Celsior is a ready-to-use (for single use) solution in a sterile 1-liter plastic bag with a bag containing oxygen-absorbing substances.
-These bags are then stored in an outer aluminum-protected box.
+Celsior is a ready-to-use solution (for single use) in a 1-liter plastic bag with a sachet containing oxygen-absorbing substances.
+These bags are stored in an outer aluminum-protected box.

 Solution for organ preservation.

-Celsior is a transparent and colorless or slightly yellowish solution in a bag composed of a copolymer of ethylene and vinyl acetate, inside an external aluminum packaging containing an oxygen-absorbing absorbent.
+Celsior is a clear, colorless, or slightly yellowish solution in a bag made of an ethylene-vinyl acetate copolymer, inside an outer aluminum packaging containing an oxygen absorber.

 pH = 7.3